ivanpgdata/WINEMEAPP/README.md

-## Do you wanna know about WineMeApp?
+## Do you want to know about WineMeApp?

 [English Version of the proyect](https://winemeapp-eng.streamlit.app/).